swarkist/Mixology-App/replit.md

 - **My Bar Functionality**: Dedicated section with category-based filtering (spirits, liqueurs, mixers, bitters, syrups, other) for tracking user's personal ingredient collection, with dynamic cocktail count.
 Features smart brand categorization and real-time search filtering.
 - **Image Handling**: Integrated image upload and display for cocktails and ingredients, with base64 to URL conversion and client-side image compression (800px max, 70% JPEG quality).
 - **Dynamic Content**: Featured and Popular Recipes sections with real-time data from the API.
-- **AI-Powered Features**: AI-powered chatbot with streaming SSE API and 4-model fallback, recipe database integration for context-aware recommendations, and clickable navigation links.
+- **AI-Powered Features**: Mixi AI Chatbot with modern dialog-based interface, streaming SSE API, and 4-model fallback system (deepseek-r1:free, meta-llama, qwen).
+Features recipe database integration for context-aware recommendations, clickable navigation links to site recipes only, and mobile-responsive design.
+Sitewide "Ask Mixi" CTAs with context-aware opening.
 Photo OCR for brand extraction, YouTube transcript parsing, recipe importing from URLs, and intelligent content analysis.
 AI import allows full editing of ingredients and instructions, new ingredient detection with category assignment, and preservation of "part" measurements.
 - **Preferred Brands System**: Photo-to-brand extraction workflow with editable fields and mobile-responsive design.
 - **Fraction Display**: Automatic conversion of decimal measurements to fractions (e.g., 0.75 → 3/4) across all recipe displays.
 - **Ingredient Detail Pages**: Enhanced with comprehensive cocktail relationships, complete tags support, and consistent styling.